Atlantic County showing tangible results with new aviation industry

 The county is expected to announce new tenants for the building in the coming weeks, according to Lauren Moore, executive director of the Atlantic County Economic Alliance.

-Once the tenants are announced, officials are hoping it will create a domino effect that will result in plans for the next buildings taking shape.
+Once the tenants are announced, officials hope it will create a domino effect that will result in plans for the next buildings taking shape.

 John Lamey, executive director of the Atlantic City Improvement Authority, which owns and paid for the first building, said they had tenants in as recently as last week touring and planning which parts of the building they want to fill.